twbs/blog/src/content/posts/2023/bootstrap-5-3-0.md

 ## Refreshed color palette

 We've revamped our color palette to include all new Sass variables, CSS variables, and utilities for setting `color`, `background-color`, and `border-color`.
-Our foreground and background colors have been expanded to include new secondary, tertiary, and emphasis colors, while our theme colors have expanded on to include their subtle background colors, subtle border colors, and darker text colors.
+Our foreground and background colors have been expanded to include new secondary, tertiary, and emphasis colors, while our theme colors have been expanded on to include their subtle background colors, subtle border colors, and darker text colors.

 [Check out the new colors docs.](https://getbootstrap.com/docs/5.3/customize/color/#colors)